Automattic/pym-shortcode/docs/readme.md

 ### When would I use a `Pym.js` solution versus embed code without using `Pym.js`?

 If you're embedding a YouTube video or a SoundCloud audio player, you don't need `Pym.js` and in fact you would not want to use it.
 WordPress supports many embeds through [oEmbed](https://codex.wordpress.org/Embeds).
 To make these commodity types of embeds responsive, you may need to add CSS rules depending on your theme.
-They won't be resized by Pym Shortcode.
+They won't be resized by this plugin.

-You would want to use Pym for other types of iframe content including tables, charts, and interactive elements.
+You would want to use Pym for other types of content you create and embed using iframes such as tables, charts, and interactive elements.
 For example, news organizations often create data-driven visualizations that are hosted in another application and need to be iframed into their CMS.

-For Pym Shortcode to work, `pym.v1.min.js` code must be on the "Child Page" which is the source of the content embedded in the shortcode.
-You can use Pym Shortcode to embed content from any page that is so enabled.
-For information on how to do this, see [NPR's `Pym.js` documentation](http://blog.apps.npr.org/pym.js/#examples).
+For the Pym shortcode or the Pym block to work, the `Pym.js` JavaScript library must be used on the embedded page, referred to as the "child page".
+You can use this plugin's shortcode or block to embed content from any page that is so enabled.
+For information on how to use `Pym.js` in your projects, see [NPR's `Pym.js` documentation](http://blog.apps.npr.org/pym.js/#examples).

 ### Is `Pym.js` or this plugin dependent on jQuery or any other library?

 Nope, all the required JavaScript is self-contained in `pym.v1.min.js`.
 The shortcode will enqueue `pym.v1.min.js` when necessary.
 You will need to include `pym.v1.min.js` on the embedded page, however.

+### What is the URL for `pym.v1.min.js`?

+Assuming that you have installed this plugin via the wordpress.org plugin repository, and that your site is `https://example.org/`, you'll find `pym.v1.min.js` at `https://example.org/wp-content/plugins/pym-shortcode/js/pym.v1.min.js` .

+You can check the validity of that assumption by putting a shortcode or block in a post, then viewing the post from the frontend.
+In the source code of the page you should see a script tag loading `pym.v1.min.js`.

+Or, you can specify the URL from which to load `Pym.js`.

 ### Why would I want to change the `Pym.js` source URL?

 There are several reasons why you might want to change the version of `Pym.js` used to embed a webpage.
 For example:

 - The embedded page uses an older version of `Pym.js`
-- The embedded page is loaded over HTTPS, so `Pym.js` must be loaded over HTTPS to communicate with the child
+- The embedded page is loaded over HTTPS but your website is not, so `Pym.js` must be loaded over HTTPS to communicate with the child
 - The embedded page uses a modified version of `Pym.js`
+- For ease of development, you've standardized on the CDN-served copy of `Pym.js`

 In any of these cases, set the different version of `Pym.js` using the `pymsrc` option in the shortcode:

 ```
-[pym src="https://blog.apps.npr.org/pym.js/examples/table/child.html" pymsrc="https://cdnjs.cloudflare.com/ajax/libs/pym/0.4.5/pym.min.js" pymoptions=""]
+[pym src="https://blog.apps.npr.org/pym.js/examples/table/child.html" pymsrc="https://pym.nprapps.org/pym.v1.min.js" pymoptions=""]
 ```

 ### I've set a different `pymsrc` option, but now I'm seeing a message in the console

-If a post has multiple instances of the pym shortcode or block present, and between those different pym instances there are different source URLs for `pym.js` specified, then you should expect to see a message like the following in the browser's console when viewing that page:
+If a post has multiple instances of the Pym shortcode or block present, and between those different Pym instances there are different source URLs for `Pym.js` specified, then you should expect to see a message like the following in the browser's console when viewing that page:

 > Hi Pym user!
 It looks like your post has multiple values for pymsrc for the blocks and shortcodes in use on this page.
 This may be causing problems for your Pym embeds.
 For more details, see https://github.com/INN/pym-shortcode/tree/master/docs#ive-set-a-different-pymsrc-option-but-now-im-seeing-a-message-in-the-console"